 11- The Weather Is Generally Nice

 Overall the weather is consistently pleasant with the South and North having different seasons.
-Most travelers will experience a bit of all weather conditions from cold to hot with some tropical rain thrown in.
+Most travelers will experience a few all-weather conditions from cold to hot with some tropical rain thrown in.
 Providing you are prepared for a holiday that includes a dynamic mix of temperatures and isn’t just beach clothes, you’ll be fine.

 There is no magical “right time to travel Vietnam” due to the localized climates.
 On a motorbike, it is possible to drive through the rain to come out the other side with the blistering hot sun again.